dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 Understanding the public discourse surrounding ChatGPT is a key step for grasping the implications of widely accessible artifical intelligence.

-This report applies BERTopic, a topic modeling technique, to analyze tweets from X~(formerly Twitter) about ChatGPT.
+This report applies BERTopic @grootendorst2022bertopic, a topic modeling technique, to analyze tweets from X~(formerly Twitter) about ChatGPT.
 The objective is to identify the main topics discussed in tweets mentioning ChatGPT in hopes of gaining insights into user perceptions and issues